Tanks of Cuba: History

-Cuban organization of armored forces
+Organization of armored forces

-Fidel Castro ousted Batista on 31 December 1959, replacing his government with a revolutionary socialist state.
+Fidel Castro ousted Batista on 31 December 1958, replacing his government with a revolutionary socialist state.
 Castro set up the Ministry of the Revolutionary Armed Forces of Cuba (MINFAR) to oversee the Communist Party of Cuba and the government, as well as the Cuban Revolutionary Armed Forces (Fuerzas Armadas Revolucionarias – FAR).
 In the immediate aftermath of the revolution, Castro's government began a program of nationalization and political consolidation that transformed Cuba's economy and society.
 He also reformed many aspects of Cuba's military and political organizations along communist lines, such as the 26 July Movement becoming the Communist Party in October 1965, and making a people's militia called the National Revolutionary Militia (MNR) as well as building the military which had the armored forces.
 It was the MMR which first engaged the counter-revolutionary force at the Bay of Pigs, with the tanks being sent once the regular army was sent by Castro.

 As he consolidated his government, Castro built up the number of tanks for the army.
 Cuban armored forces were organized at first to defend the revolutionary socialist state, and later enable intervention in foreign military conflicts.
 Military schools were founded for infantry, tank, artillery and communications training as well as reorganizing and expanding the regular Army at the expense of the common people in the MNR militia.
 The best of the militia members were transferred to the regular Army and armored forces, and in 1963 the militia was changed to a new military reserve organization, the Popular Defense Forces.
 Then after the defeat of counter-revolutionary forces in the mountains in 1965, the Popular Defense Forces were made into the Civil Defense headed by Raúl Castro.
 Then in 1980 the Territorial Troops Militia was created, composed exclusively of civilian volunteers, which backed up the army while the Civil Defense focused on natural disasters relief.

 The regular army with its armored forces has been involved in training others or foreign intervention with considerable Soviet military assistance.
-It reached its peak in 1975, with three armored divisions with over a 1000 tanks, and 15 infantry divisions.
+It reached its peak in 1975, with three armored divisions with over 1000 tanks, and 15 infantry divisions.
 In offensive action in these interventions, tanks, reconnaissance armored vehicles, armored personnel carriers and artillery pieces of the first echelon unit normally attack using Soviet military doctrine, which if defending the tanks are dug in with the armored units and soldiers, while the heavy artillery forms up behind to support them.